MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/pip-implementation.md

 > [!NOTE]
 >  [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] also supports next-generation PIPs, recently published by the RosettaNet organization, that use XSD specifications.

  To implement a new PIP, you must convert the PIP's DTD into an XSD.
-You download the DTD associated with the PIP from the RosettaNet Web site at [https://go.microsoft.com/fwlink/?linkid=33859](https://go.microsoft.com/fwlink/?linkid=33859).
+You download the DTD associated with the PIP from the [GS1 RosettaNet website](https://www.gs1us.org/resources/rosettanet).
 You then create a [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] process configuration profile based on the PIP.
 For more information, see [Incorporating a New Partner Interface Process](../../adapters-and-accelerators/accelerator-rosettanet/incorporating-a-new-partner-interface-process.md).

  You can create a new process configuration profile based on an existing profile.
 For more information, see [How to Create or Edit a Process Configuration](../../adapters-and-accelerators/accelerator-rosettanet/how-to-create-or-edit-a-process-configuration.md).
 You can create multiple agreements based on the same process configuration profile between the same partners.
 However, you can only activate one of them at a time.
 To create and activate an agreement, see [Creating or Editing an Agreement](../../adapters-and-accelerators/accelerator-rosettanet/creating-or-editing-an-agreement.md).